-The Special K diet first launched back in 2004 with the enticing promise that women could 'drop a jean size in 2 weeks'.
+The Special K diet was first launched back in 2004 with the enticing promise that women could 'drop a jean size in 2 weeks'.

 What is the Special K diet?

-Breakfast: One serving of Special K cereal with skimmed milk and fruit.
+- Breakfast: One serving of Special K cereal with skimmed milk and fruit.

-Lunch: Repeat your breakfast meal or substitute with a Special K Protein Meal Bar or Protein Shake.
+- Lunch: Repeat your breakfast meal or substitute with a Special K Protein Meal Bar or Protein Shake.

-Dinner: Tuck into an evening meal of your choice.
+- Dinner: Tuck into an evening meal of your choice.

 How does the Special K diet help you to lose weight?

-The results of a 2002 study done at Purdue University (funded by Kellogg’s) showed that replacing regular meals with calorie and portion controlled cereal meals could result in weight loss.
+Indeed, the results of a 2002 study done at Purdue University (funded by Kellogg’s) showed that replacing regular meals with calorie and portion controlled cereal meals could result in weight loss.
 Study participants took in an average of 1,590 calories per day and cut their fat intake in half.

-‘Substituting cereal for higher-calorie meals can help people trim calories and fat.
-In the study, we found those reductions were doable and resulted in about a 4.4 pound weight loss over a two week period,’ said study author Rick Mattes, PhD.
+"Substituting cereal for higher-calorie meals can help people trim calories and fat," said study author Rick Mattes, PhD.
+"In the study, we found those reductions were doable and resulted in about a 4.4 pound weight loss over a two week period."

 How many calories are there in a bowl of Special K?